kristopolous/EvDa/README.md

  * Disables (supresses execution of) a list of lambdas previously disabled and set up through the ev.group() call
  * Does not work for test cases

+**Object Bubbling**

+ * When your key has a dot notation then events bubble up in a "dot-notation" style array hierarchy.
+ * Note that this is a proper "bubbling" and not "capturing".
+For example, in "a.b", "a.b" events are ran before "a".
+ * The parent objects get key-wrapped versions of the sub-objects.
+Although this sounds confusing, it's what you expect.
+For example, if you set `a.b = 3` and `a.c = 4`, then a's callback would get `{ b: 3, c: 4 }`.
+For `a.b.c = 1`  you'll get '{ b: { c: 1 } }`.

 ### Miscellaneous